MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ### Generated code

-Managed code compilers and some third-party tools generate code to facilitate rapid code development.
-Compiler-generated code that appears in source files is usually marked with the `GeneratedCodeAttribute` attribute.
+Managed code compilers and some third-party tools generate code to help rapid code development.
+Compiler-generated code that appears in source files is marked with the `GeneratedCodeAttribute` attribute.

 For source code analysis, you can suppress messages in generated code in an `.editorconfig` file.
 For more information, see [Exclude generated code](/dotnet/fundamentals/code-analysis/configuration-options#exclude-generated-code).